-The IISS will convene the 10th Regional Security Summit: The IISS Manama Dialogue, from 5 to 7 December 2014.
+The IISS will convene the 11th Regional Security Summit: The IISS Manama Dialogue, from 30 October -1 November 2015.

 Organised annually, the IISS Manama Dialogue provides a forum for the national security establishments of the participating states to exchange views on regional security challenges.
 It is a unique forum in that it is made up of governmental delegations from over 20 countries, including not only the states of the region and the immediate neighbourhood, but also the outside powers with security interests in the Gulf.